garden-io/garden/docs/reference/workflow-config.md

 # Workflow Configuration Reference

-Below is the schema reference for [Workflow](../using-garden/workflows.md) configuration files.
-For an introduction to configuring a Garden project, please look at our [configuration guide](../using-garden/configuration-overview.md).
+Below is the schema reference for [Workflow](../config-guides/workflows.md) configuration files.

 The reference is divided into two sections:
 * [YAML Schema](#yaml-schema) contains the config YAML schema